 The answers obviously depend on your unique situation.
 Consider your current income and compare your tax bracket today to your expected tax bracket/rate in retirement.
 How close to retirement you are also comes into play.
 We strongly encourage you to consult with a trusted CPA or tax advisor to help determine if a Roth IRA conversion is the best move for you.
 But, don’t wait too long.
 The deadline for 2018 to convert funds to a Roth IRA is December 31st.
 Many people don’t see their CPA until January or February and by then, you’re unable to perform a conversion.

 If you have questions regarding this article, contact Advanta IRA today.
-We can be reached by phone at 800.425.0653, or you can email us.
+We can be reached at 800.425.0653.